Earth-Sized Telescope Set To Snap First Picture of a Black Hole

 There's a useless comparison.
 Unless you're doing a lot of genome storage I'd think that you'd have no idea what that means.

+At least I can understand a unit like libraries of congress*, but what the hell does a genome look like?

+*Note I have never been to the library of congress, only seen pictures so don't use those shitty units either.

-You can't see a black hole (Score:3)
+You can't see a black hole (Score:4, Informative)

 You can't, of course, "see" a black hole, even with radio waves: a black hole is by definition what you can't see.(*)